osuosl/ganeti_webmgr/docs/source/upgrading.rst

     2# False if accounts can only be created by admins.
     3ALLOW_OPEN_REGISTRATION = True

-More documentation for registration can be found at :doc:`usage/registration`.
+More documentation for registration can be found at :ref:`registration`.

 Ganeti Version
 --------------